ndgigliotti/lib-learn/README.md

 ## Known Issues

 - Cannot obtain signatures for some routines using `inspect.signature`.
-  - Unresolved: which ones exactly and why?
+  - Which ones exactly and why?
 - Does not work on `itertools` module.
-Why?
+  - Apparent functions are actually classes.

 ## Todo
 - [x] Add cycle feature